teamjorge/ibt/README.md

 `go get github.com/teamjorge/ibt`

 ## Overview

-`ibt` is a package from parsing IRacing telemetry files.
+`ibt` is a package from parsing iRacing telemetry files.
 An *ibt* file is created when you enter the car and ends when you exit the car.
-By default, you can find these files in your `IRacing/telemetry/[car]/` directory.
+By default, you can find these files in your `iRacing/telemetry/[car]/` directory.
 These files are binary for the most part, with the exception of the session data.

-This package does not (yet) parse real-time as that requires opening a memory-mapped file and CGO.
-A planned real-time parsing package utilising this one will be available at some point.
+This package will not parse real-time telemetry as that requires opening a memory-mapped file and CGO.
+A planned real-time parsing package leverage `ibt` will be available in the future.

 ## Features